 Keep it Light: Choosing Lightweight Roofing

-Your roof is what protects your home from the elements and provides essential insulation to keep temperatures well regulated.
-So, having a high quality roof is essential.
-When choosing a roof, there are countless factors to consider when it comes to roofing: style, color, and material tend to get the most attention.
-However, the weight of your roof is also a critical factor to keep in mind.
+When choosing a roof, there are countless factors to consider: style, color, and material tend to get the most attention.
+However, the weight of the roof is also a critical factor to keep in mind.

 Why Does Roof Weight Matter?